 The leverage: the payments team documents Stripe-specific conventions, PCI compliance constraints, and migration timeline without polluting the file every other team sees.
 They still inherit org-wide priorities and the decision register from the root.

-The failure mode we hit early: every team writing context independently, without coordination.
+Here's the failure mode we hit early in multi-team deployments: every team writes context independently, without coordination.
 Within two months, three teams had contradictory escalation paths in their files, and two had different definitions of 'P1 incident.'
-The fix is a hard rule: the root CLAUDE.md owns all cross-team definitions.
-Sub-directory files reference root definitions — they do not redefine them.
-Otherwise drift compounds and the model gets confidently wrong answers about which severity scale applies.
+The model then gives confidently inconsistent answers about which severity scale applies to which service.

 Teams make dozens of consequential decisions each quarter.
 Six months later, nobody remembers why you chose Postgres over DynamoDB, or why billing stayed a monolith.
 The decision register captures the reasoning at the moment it was made, blocking two specific failure modes.

 Second: it absorbs organizational amnesia when people leave.
 The EM who championed the Postgres choice rolls to a different team.
 The reasoning survives in the register — the institutional memory is no longer locked in a specific person's head.
+This is the closest thing to externalizing your org's reasoning capacity.

 Claude proposes DynamoDB for audit logs — you spend 10 minutes re-explaining why it was ruled out